-Your child’s milk teeth will begin to come out around 3-6 months.
-Usually, the first ones to erupt are the two bottom front teeth and then the two upper front teeth follows.
-Over the next two years, the rest of the milk teeth will come out.
-When your child is 3 years old, all milk teeth should already be complete.
+Infant teeth or milk teeth usually begins to come out at age 4 months.
+The first ones to erupt are the lower two front teeth followed by the upper two front teeth.
+Within 2 years, the rest of the 20 milk teeth will come out gradually and randomly.